Five Advantages of Attending Compuware’s Customer Advisory Council

 The Compuware CAC is a symbiotic arrangement, wherein we benefit as a vendor and our attending customers also experience important benefits, including:

-- Getting smart on industry trends – We aren’t just a provider of Agile-DevOps tools—we’re also a provider of thought leadership.
+We aren’t just a provider of Agile and DevOps tools—we’re also a provider of thought leadership.
 Because we’re involved in the business of designing and developing tools to answer problems presented by the mainframe industry and the global digital economy, we have a deep knowledge base of what culture, processes and tools help determine success, what workforce shifts or trends are occurring, and what state the mainframe is currently in.
 At the CAC, customers receive knowledge that they’re able to apply to their own companies to stay ahead of a rapidly changing industry and world.

 How Compuware Benefits from the CAC

-This was one of most endearing things a customer said at our recent European CAC, and I believe it’s true—it’s why we do the CAC.
+This was one of most endearing things a customer said at on of our CACs, and I believe it’s true—it’s why we do the CAC.
 If you’ve attended a Compuware CAC in the past, I hope you can attest to this.
-If you haven’t attended, I’m hoping this blog gives you some solid reasons to consider why it’s worth signing up to come spend time with us for a couple of days.
+If you haven’t attended, I’m hoping this gives you some solid reasons to consider why it’s worth signing up to come spend time with us for a couple of days.

 If you’re interested in getting more information about how to attend Compuware’s next CAC, please contact Compuware marketing manager Janet Misukiewicz at Janet.Misukiewicz@compuware.com.